nytimes/gizmo/README.md

 ```
 // Publisher is a generic interface to encapsulate how we want our publishers
 // to behave.
-Until we find reason to change, we're forcing all pubslishers
+Until we find reason to change, we're forcing all publishers
 // to emit protobufs.
 type Publisher interface {
     // Publish will publish a message.